buildout/buildout.github.com/source/docs/dirstruct.rst

 .. rubric:: buildout.cfg

-Contains the default build specification for the entire project but others can be defined such as file:`deployment.cfg` and :file:`production.cfg`.
+Contains the default build specification for the entire project but others can be defined such as :file:`deployment.cfg` and :file:`production.cfg`.
 Specification files can include other specification files.